Judge upholds U.S. 'gainful employment' rules for for-profit colleges

 The lawsuit was one of two filed in November by the for-profit college sector.

 The Association of Proprietary Colleges, which represents 20 schools in New York, brought the New York lawsuit.
-A similar lawsuit was filed in the District of Columbia by the 1,400-member Association of Private Sector Colleges and Universities, or APSCU, and remains pending.
+A similar lawsuit was filed in the District of Columbia by the 1,400-member Association of Private Section Colleges and Universities and remains pending.

 In a statement, APC Executive Director Donna Stelling-Gurnett said the group was disappointed by the ruling.